 Pakistan went into the Test sans four star players — Wasim Akram, Saeed Anwar, Inzamam-ul-Haq, and Shoaib Akhtar.
 They had three debutants in Mohammad Sami, Faisal Iqbal, and Imran Farhat.
 New Zealand also had a debutant in the form of James Franklin.

-Both batsmen got out on their overnight scores as Daryl Tuffey and Chris Martin induced a collapse.
-Each bowler took four wickets, and Pakistan collapsed to 342 with only the captain Moin Khan producing some resistance with a hard-hit 36-ball 47 with eight boundaries.
+Both batsmen got out on their overnight scores as Daryl Tuffey and Chris Martin induced a collapse with 4 wickets each, and Pakistan collapsed to 342 with only captain Moin Khan producing some resistance with a hard-hit 36-ball 47 with eight boundaries.

 After losing the openers with just a single run on the board (Mark Richardson became Sami’s maiden Test wicket), Mathew Sinclair and Stephen Fleming saw through the bowling till stumps.
 New Zealand ended the day at 65 for 2.

 New Zealand lost Sinclair and Nathan Astle in quick succession early on day three, but Fleming added 111 with Craig McMillan to lead a fightback of sorts.
-Once Waqar Younis removed McMillan for 54, a dent was created, and when from 217 for 5 New Zealand collapsed to 252 (Martin scored the inevitable duck), the tail being no match for Saqlain’s guile.
-Fleming scored 86, the wicket-keeper Adam Parore remained not out with 32, and Saqlain picked up four of the last five wickets while Sami took three on debut.
-Pakistan ended the third day at 98 for three after Farhat got out for a breezy 63.
+Once Waqar removed McMillan for 54, a dent was created, and when from 217 for 5 New Zealand collapsed to 252 (Martin scored the inevitable duck), the tail being no match for Saqlain’s guile.
+Fleming scored 86, Adam Parore remained not out with 32, and Saqlain picked up 4 of the last 5 wickets while Sami took 3 on debut.
+Pakistan ended the third day on 98 for 3 after Farhat got out for a breezy 63.

 The fourth day belonged entirely to Younis Khan.
-He added 79 with Youhana, and then an unbeaten 147 with Faisal.
-Moin declared the innings closed at 336 for five, with Younis Khan left one short of a well-deserved 150, and Faisal on 52.
-Tuffey took three wickets, and New Zealand needed to score 431 for a victory (it would have been a world record if they had done it) or to bat out four sessions to achieve a draw.
+He added 79 with Youhana and an unbeaten 147 with Faisal.
+Moin declared the innings closed at 336 for 5 with Younis Khan left one short of a well-deserved 150 and Faisal on 52.
+Tuffey took 3 wickets, and New Zealand needed to score 431 for a victory (it would have been a world record if they had done it) or bat out four sessions to achieve a draw.

 Richardson added 91 with Matthew Bell before the latter was run out.
 Night-watchman Paul Wiseman hung around, and New Zealand ended the day with 105 for 1 with Richardson on 59.
 They still needed 326 to win: even if they did not go for the chase (which was unlikely, given that they had sent a night-watchman), they would, in all probability, be able to salvage a draw — given the way Richardson and Bell had blunted the Pakistan attack.

 With the last ball of the first over of his spell, Sami clean bowled Wiseman.
-The ball swung in unusually, and crashed into Wiseman’s stumps.
+The ball swung in at an unusual angle and crashed into Wiseman’s stumps.
 It did not dampen the spirit of the Kiwis, though: the night-watchman had done his job, and was not expected to bat for long.
 New Zealand still had a formidable batting line-up.